makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 The taller fox --- much taller, which Sélène quite enjoyed --- tucked his muzzle over her head and nodded against her.
 "I'm fine, it's alright," he murmured.
 "You going to head into work today, sweetheart?
 You only have one from-home day left this week."

 "I think so, yeah.
 Feeling pretty good today, actually."
-That cool ache did that thing where it didn't grow any, yet somehow made it's presence known.
+That cool ache sat in her chest, where it didn't grow any, yet somehow made it's presence all the more known.

 An easily fixable thing.
+She just had to ask.
 "You sure you're alright?"

+The pang subsided.

 Aiden leaned back and nodded where she could see, then leaned in again to touch his cheek to hers --- the closest she could stand to affection around her face.
 "Fine, love.
 I'm doing okay."

-Sélène returned the touch and nodded, silently promising herself that Aiden meant to say "I'm fine", rather than a resigned "fine", that her husband was just tired, not tired of her.
+Sélène returned the touch and nodded, silently promising that thin pang of fear that Aiden meant to say "I'm fine", rather than a resigned "fine", that her husband was just tired, not tired of her.

 "I'd like to head out soon, is that alright?"